nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The list item feature is executed by the `ListItemsCommand`.
+The list item feature is supported by the `ListItemsCommand`.
 It extends `Command`.

 Given below is an example usage scenario and how the `ListItemsCommand` mechanism behaves at each step.